Francis M. Wood

 Francis Marion Wood (1878 – May 8, 1943) was an American educator and school administrator.
-Born and educated in Kentucky, Wood achieved his greatest prominence as the Director of Negro Schools for Baltimore City Public Schools, a role that he held for 18 years, from 1925 until his death.
+Born and educated in Kentucky, Wood achieved his greatest prominence as the director of Negro schools for Baltimore City Public Schools, a role that he held for 18 years, from 1925 until his death.

 Beyond his role with Baltimore schools, Wood was an active leader in several state and nationwide educational and civil rights organizations.
 At the time of his death, Wood was recognized as a "nationally-known Negro educator."

 Education and early career

 Wood was born in Glasgow, Kentucky.
 He was a graduate of Glasgow High School and the State Normal School (now Kentucky State University) in Frankfort, Kentucky.
 He received diplomas from both the agricultural and academic departments.
 He received his Master of Arts degree at Eckstein Norton University in Cane Spring, Kentucky in 1906.

 Wood began his career with a variety of different positions in Kentucky education.
 Wood first worked as a teacher in a one-room log schoolhouse, and continued teaching in rural Kentucky schools from 1896 to 1899.
 Wood next taught at Kentucky's State Normal School from 1901 to 1907.
 He then served as a principal of black elementary and high schools in Kentucky for the next three years.
 This was followed by a promotion to serve as the State Supervisor of black high schools and rural schools in the state in 1922 and 1923.
-Wood then served as the President of the Colored State Normal School at Frankfort in 1924.
+Wood then served as the president of the Colored State Normal School (now Kentucky State University) at Frankfort in 1924.

 During his tenure, Wood was also the president of Kentucky Negro Teachers' Association, and a member of the Kentucky Commission on Interracial Cooperation.
 Later in 1924, Wood was also the Rockefeller Foundation student at the Hampton Normal and Agricultural Institute (now Hampton University) in Hampton, Virginia.